nextgis/docs_ngweb/source/layers.rst

 * Fix whatever is possible
 * Fix without losing data

-Next - the type of geometry, the presence/absence of multigeometries, Z-coordinates and the source of the FID (FID field, determine automatically or indicate from a particular field) are indicated.
+Next - the type of geometry, the presence/absence of multigeometries, Z-coordinates and the source of the FID (FID field, determine automatically or indicate from a particular field) are indicated. `More about advanced options <https://docs.nextgis.com/docs_ngweb/source/vect_layer_upload_params.html>`_
-There are two encodings to choose from - Unicode UTF-8 or Cyrillic Windows-1251.
-If ESRI Shapefile contains a file with encoding description [extension .cpg] then it will be taken into account when loading.
-For GeoJSON format encoding must always be UTF-8. `More about this <https://docs.nextgis.com/docs_ngweb/source/vect_layer_upload_params.html>`_

 .. figure:: _static/ngweb_admin_layers_create_vector_layer_upload_eng.png
    :name: ngweb_admin_layers_create_vector_layer_upload